nimrossum/research-project/docs/main.typ

 Software engineering has consistently explored metrics to measure and compare the complexity and evolution of software systems.
 Being able to quantify the impact of code changes in software systems is central to understanding software evolution, team productivity, and system complexity.
 There are many ways to quantify the impact of code changes.
 Among these, _Lines of code changed_ (LoCC) @Sourceli1:online is one of the most widely used distance metrics in the software industry @nguyen2007sloc.
 It is often used as a measure of software complexity, maintainability, and productivity.

 While LoCC is simple to compute and interpret, it suffers from several key drawbacks that can mislead when analyzing developer effort and project activity.
-In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD), derived from lossless compression algorithms with large search windows.
+In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD).
 By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.

 == Research Questions <researchQuestions>
 This paper investigates three research questions: